On the multifractal spectrum of weighted Birkhoff averages: Continuity and concavity of the spectrum

 where with a slight abuse of notation we used the $t_{m(k)+1}^k:=t_{1}^{k+1}$.

 By \eqref{eq:lowertop2}, we have that for every $\ii\in \widetilde{M}$

 By Lemma \ref{lem:Forstman}, we get \eqref{it:htop}.

 We are now almost done.
-We have constructed the set $\widetilde{M}$ which has almost all the demanded properties, the only one that is still missing is that $\widetilde{M}$ is not necessarily a subset of $\Sigma_A$.
-The last step will be for us to find a map $\pi$ satisfying the assumptions of Lemma \ref{lem:techn} and such that $\pi(\widetilde{M})\subset \Sigma_A$.
+We have constructed the set $\widetilde{M}$ which has almost all the demanded properties, the only one that is still missing is that $\widetilde{M}$ is not necessarily a subset of $\Sigma_{\mathbf{A}}$.
+The last step is to find a map $\pi$ satisfying the assumptions of Lemma \ref{lem:techn} and such that $\pi(\widetilde{M})\subset \Sigma_{\mathbf{A}}$.
 Observe that the assertion of Lemma \ref{lem:techn} will guarantee that the set $M=\pi(\widetilde{M})$ will satisfy the assertion of Proposition \ref{prop:technical}.